kezar0001-cpu/buildstatefm-app/backend/ERROR_RESPONSE_STANDARD.md

 ## Overview

-All API endpoints in the AgentFM backend now return errors in a consistent, structured format.
+All API endpoints in the Buildstate FM backend now return errors in a consistent, structured format.
 This standardization simplifies frontend error handling and provides clear error codes for programmatic error handling.

 ## Standard Error Response Format